djeada/Linux-Notes/notes/files_and_dirs.md

 Following info will be displayed:

-- <code>type</code> is a single character that can be 'd' (directory), '-' (normal file), 'l' (symbolic link), 'b' (block-oriented device), or 'c' (character-oriented device).
+- `type` is a single character that can be 'd' (directory), '-' (normal file), 'l' (symbolic link), 'b' (block-oriented device), or 'c' (character-oriented device).
-- <code>permissions</code> is a set of characters that describe access permissions.
+- `permissions` is a set of characters that describe access permissions.
 There are 9 permission characters that describe three sorts of access granted to three user groups.
 The three forms of access are read ('r'), write ('w'), and execute ('x'), and the three user categories are the user who owns the file, users in the file's group, and other users (the general public).
-- <code>links</code> refers to the number of filesystem links leading to the file/directory (see the hard/soft link discussion in the next section).
+- `links` refers to the number of filesystem links leading to the file/directory (see the hard/soft link discussion in the next section).
-- <code>owner</code> typically, this is the person who created the file or directory.
+- `owner` typically, this is the person who created the file or directory.
-- <code>group</code> identifies a group of users who have access to the file based on the group access privileges defined in the permissions field.
+- `group` identifies a group of users who have access to the file based on the group access privileges defined in the permissions field.
-- <code>size</code> is the length of a file, or the amount of bytes required by the operating system to hold a directory's list of files.
+- `size` is the length of a file, or the amount of bytes required by the operating system to hold a directory's list of files.
-- <code>date</code> is the most recent modification date of the file or directory (written to).
+- `date` is the most recent modification date of the file or directory (written to).
 The -u option displays the last time the file was visited (read).
-- <code>name</code> is the file or directory name.
+- `name` is the file or directory name.

 You may use wildcards to limit the displayed list to a particular group of files: